 Heating and cooling FAQ

 Below you will find a number of common questions along with answers from Alfa Laval’s experts.
 Don’t see your question here?
 Contact us to get a personal response from our experienced team.
-For a quick and simple selection of standard products, you can also explore our Product guide.

 What determines the size of a heat exchanger?